Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

   - `results/09_MAGs_collection/MAGs_metadata_summary.tsv` contains the metadata of all MAGs collected in one file and used in downstream analysis
 + The `results/figures` directory contains all the figures many of which were further edited and arranged to make final figures for the report and tables for summaries and further processing
   - The results of filtering and annotation of ORFs combined with gene coverage information obtained by mapping clean reads back to the assemblies can be found in `results/figures/08-summarize_functions/gene_info_tables/{sample}_df_detected_genes_info.csv` and `results/figures/08-summarize_functions/gene_info_tables/{sample}_df_detected_genes_cov.csv` by the scripts `scripts/visualization/make_gene_info_summaries.py` and `scripts/visualization/summarize_gene_functions.py` respctively
-  - Tip: If exploring this directory, search for the file name in the Github repository to find the scripts that processed and generated the files.
+  - Tip: If exploring this directory, search for the file name in the GitHub repository to find the scripts that processed and generated the files.
 + Phylogenies are in `results/11_phylogenies/03_iqtree_trees` and its neighbouring and subdirectories
   - The directory 11_phylogenies contains `results/11_phylogenies/00_genomes` with nucleotide (.ffn) and aminoacid (.faa) sequences of genes from all the MAGs and external genomes previously published (mostly used as outgroups) as listed in `results/11_phylogenies/phylo_genomes_metadata.tsv`
   - `results/11_phylogenies/01_orthofinder_input` contains the files for genomes corresponding to each genus collected together and their OrthoFinder results are in `results/11_phylogenies/02_orthofinder_results`